PART 22 - STATEMENTS OF TRUTH

 (a) a statement of case;

-(d) an acknowledgement of service in a claim begun by way of the Part 8 procedure;
+(c) an acknowledgement of service in a claim using the Part 8 procedure;

 (2) Where a statement of case is amended, the amendments must be verified by a statement of truth unless the court orders otherwise.

-(3) If an applicant wishes to rely on matters set out in his application notice as evidence, the application notice must be verified by a statement of truth.
+(3) If an applicant wishes to rely on matters set out in their application notice as evidence, it must be verified by a statement of truth.

-believes the facts stated in the document are true.
+(4) A statement of truth is a statement that the maker believes the facts stated in the document to which the statement refers are true.

 (6) The statement of truth must be signed by –

-(a) in the case of a statement of case, a response or an application –
+(a) in the case of a statement of case, a notice of objections to an account being taken by the court or an application –

 (i) the party or litigation friend; or